 The Math Concepts

-Kids with dyslexia (who grow up to be adults with dyslexia) often use their visual brains to guide their learning style.
+Kids with dyslexia (who grow up to be adults with dyslexia) often use their visual brains to guide their learning styles.
 Coping strategies evolve with time for their areas of weakness, so it is crucial to make sure foundational concepts are well-grounded.
 The concepts of addition, subtraction, multiplication, division, fractions, and decimals require a bit of maturity to fully understand.
 Though these areas are often introduced in kindergarten, it can be difficult for a right-brained thinker to fully reason out meaning and consequence.
 It becomes necessary to give dyslexic students manipulatives and visuals that can help explain the “why” behind these concepts.

 As the student is able to incorporate different senses into the learning experience, the brain more fully grounds the concepts and masters the element.
 Allow the child to build problems using manipulatives, speak or explain the problem orally, then write the problem or answer.
 The three modes of learning, visual, auditory, and kinesthetic, reinforce the clarity of the concept.
 With testing and assessment programs like those used in i-Ready math, this conceptual framework is important.
-The success of the student isn’t in the i-Ready answers, but the conceptual and logical processing that the student used to get to the answer.
+The success of the student isn’t in the i-Ready answers, but in the conceptual and logical processing that the student used to get to the answer.

 The Math Facts